Kiranendra/django-demo/README.md

 			("Title/Date", {"fields": ["product_title", "product_added"]}),
 			("Content", {"fields": ["product_content"]})
 			]

+	*This feature gives the admin to view the fields in set of groups

 27. We can have default values for the fields like getting the current time for adding a product by default instead of giving it manually in the template.
 This can be done by adding a paramenter called `default` to the `DateTimeField` in the `product_added` in the models of the home page.
 Remember step-18.
 On modifying the model we have to start the migration again.
 Sometimes it might not be necessary.
 But doing migrations is always a good practice to avoid unapplied migrations erros.
 The table will be altered only on migrating.
 On modifying the model it looks like this: